acidanthera/AirportBrcmFixup/README.md

 **Read Me:
-Bellow is a list of boot-args that may be used with this kext:**
+Below is a list of boot-args that may be used with this kext:**

 brcmfx-nss1=1 may be used to force NSS:1 (for testing purposes)